asilvas/happy-feet/README.md

 # Happy Feet

-Application state management with triggers that span both urgent and non-urgent states to account for more graceful recoveries.
+Application state management with triggers that span both urgent and non-urgent states to account for more graceful and staggered recoveries.

 ## State Management